Watershed Values and Ethics

 Fundraising

-Watershed’s fundraising is essential in helping us to continue our work and we work in partnership with donors/funders, whose values align to our own, to achieve our charitable objectives.
-We undertake increased due diligence checks before accepting a donation in excess of £5,000 or which seems suspicious and may refuse an offer of a donation if we feel that the donation (monetary or in kind):
+Legally Watershed is only able refuse a donation in exceptional circumstances.
+We undertake due diligence before accepting a donation of more than £5,000 or which seems suspicious (unexpected, anonymous or unsolicited donations or donations with special conditions) and may refuse an offer of a donation if we feel that the acceptance of the donation (monetary or in kind):

-Decision Making – responsibilities
+Decision Making Responsibilities

-An individual staff member facing a decision or query around an internal or external ethical issue should consult with the senior manager responsible for specific areas of the business:
+Watershed has established clear lines of responsibility for ethical decision making.
+An individual staff member facing a decision or query around an internal or external ethical issue should consult with the relevant senior manager.

 Complex decisions are referred to Watershed’s Executive Team for consideration.
 Ultimately, Watershed’s Board is responsible for maintaining an ethical approach and unclear or high risk decisions will be referred to the Board by the Executive Team.